 Recognizing a medical emergency is the first step towards getting appropriate treatment.
-For everyday injuries and illnesses, our Walk-In Care Clinic may be a better choice for your needs.
+For everyday injuries and illnesses, our urgent primary care visits may be a better choice for your needs.
 If you, or someone else, develops any of the following signs or symptoms, seek emergency care immediately.

 If you are experiencing any of the following symptoms, don't wait!
 Call 911 or have someone bring you to the Emergency Department.
 If you call 911, emergency medicine professionals can give you pre-hospital treatment immediately.
 This may save your life.

 The life-threatening and urgent medical problems we treat in the Emergency Department include:

 - Acute and unexplained change in behavior, such as when a previously normal person becomes agitated, confused, or withdrawn

 - Breathing difficulties—someone feels as if they cannot breathe

 - Deep cuts or bleeding that won’t stop

 - Electrical shocks

 - Numbness in the face, arm, or leg

 - Severe fractures